GFynbo/100DaysofCode/Round1.md

 Updated the group, index and profile templates for minor changes to the styles and the shown characters.
 ***
 *Mediocre progress, more tomorrow*

+## Day 39 - January 15th, 2018
+Did a lot of work on the GUI today.
+Managed to change what was displaced on the VBox the is the majority of the screen.
+Additionally, I added functionality to disable the menu while making a new recipe and adding some spacing for style.
+***
+*Good progress, more tomorrow*